telerik/winforms-docs/gridview/exporting-data/overview.md

 __RadGridView__ supports several built-in methods for exporting data:

 * [SpreadExcelExport]({%slug winforms/gridview/exporting-data/spread-export%}): Available since R3 2014 (version 2014.3.1021).
 Allows export to __XSLX, CSV, PDF__ and __TXT__ formats.
 Supported with .NET 4.0 or newer.
+The exporter utilized the RadSpreadProcessing library, where you have the whole excel workbook available for edit.

-* [SpreadStreemExport]({%slug winforms/gridview/exporting-data/stream-export%}): Does not load the entire document in the memory.
+* [SpreadStreemExport]({%slug winforms/gridview/exporting-data/stream-export%}): Utilized RadSpreadStreamProcessing library, hence does not load the entire document in the memory, instead it writes everything straight to the file.
 Useful for exporting large amount of data.

-* [Export to Excel via ExcelML]({%slug winforms/gridview/exporting-data/export-to-excel-via-excelml-format%}): Exports to XML format, can be opened with excel as well.
+* [Export to Excel via ExcelML]({%slug winforms/gridview/exporting-data/export-to-excel-via-excelml-format%}): Exports to Excel ML (XML format), and can be opened with excel as well.
 Use for .NET 2.0 applications.

 * [Export to CSV]({%slug winforms/gridview/exporting-data/export-to-csv%})